gigalixir/gigalixir-cli/docs/source/main.rst

     - unknown command: MIX_ENV=prod mix phx.server

-        - If you are you are using a custom Procfile with an environment variables at the front of the command, you'll get this error.
+        - If you are you are using a custom Procfile with an environment variable at the front of the command, you'll get this error.
 Try adding :bash:`env` to the front of the command.
 See https://github.com/ddollar/foreman/issues/265.
 We use the most command Ruby Foreman which behaves differently from Heroku's for this situation.

     - init terminating in do_boot ({cannot get bootfile,no_dot_erlang.boot})